shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/hash.md

 - Collision resistance (attacker controls both inputs)
 	- It should be difficult to find two different messages `m1` and `m2` such that `hash(m1) = hash(m2)`.
 		- Such a pair is called a cryptographic hash collision.
 	- This property is sometimes referred to as strong collision resistance.
-It requires a hash value at least twice as long as that required for pre-image resistance; otherwise collisions may be found by a birthday attack.
+It requires a hash value at least twice as long as that required for pre-image resistance; otherwise collisions may be found by a [birthday attack](https://en.wikipedia.org/wiki/Birthday_attack).

-An example of a cryptographic hash function is Blake2_256.
+An example of a cryptographic hash function is [Blake2_256](https://en.wikipedia.org/wiki/BLAKE_(hash_function)), which takes a binary input of an arbitrary size and outputs 256 bits.

 Learn more at: https://en.wikipedia.org/wiki/Cryptographic_hash_function